 Wesley’s affirmation of the Catholic Spirit results in a balanced approach to the faith that tends to be more ‘both/and’ rather than ‘either/or’.
 Methodists have tended to affirm both experience and the intellect, both the heart and the mind, both personal piety and social expression of that piety.

 One of the most unique aspects of Methodism was Wesley’s distinctive understanding of salvation.
 This approach to salvation is grounded in the early church, especially the Eastern fathers.
 This understanding shows up in Wesley’s emphasis upon ‘going on to perfection’ or ‘scriptural holiness’.
 By this he understood that salvation is an ongoing process, one that begins before we are even aware of it in God’s prevenient grace, the grace that ‘goes before’ and is there even before we are aware of it.
 It also embraces both justification (coming into a right relationship with God) as well as sanctification (growing in our faith so that we become more like what God would have us to be).

 The key to this understanding of salvation is a strong emphasis upon God’s grace.
 Following the lead of the Apostle Paul, Wesley believed that salvation is ‘by grace’ but also ‘through faith’.
 Our ability to respond to God’s grace is based on an affirmation of free will.
 This has been a hallmark of Methodism.

-New LIberty United Methodist Church does not stand alone, but rather is a part of a Connectional System.
-The United Methodist Church is committed to sharing the Good News of Jesus to other and to engage in ministry through the power of the Holy Spirit to bring hope, light, love and transformation to all the world.
+New Liberty United Methodist Church does not stand alone, but rather is a part of a Connectional System.
+The United Methodist Church is committed to sharing the Good News of Jesus to others and to engage in ministry through the power of the Holy Spirit to bring hope, light, love, and transformation to all the world.